 Religious Accommodations for Students

-Students seeking an exemption from attending class or completing assigned course work for a religious holiday will need to fill out the Religious Accommodation Request form and turn it in to the Division of Student Affairs, located on the second level of the Administration building.
-Students can obtain a form online: http://www.studentaffairs.colostate.edu/religious-holidays or from the Division of Student Affairs.
+Students seeking an exemption from attending class or completing assigned course work for a religious holiday will need to fill out the online Religious Accommodation Request form and submit it to the Division of Student Affairs.

 Once turned in, the Division of Student Affairs will review the request and contact the student accordingly.
 If approved, the student will receive a memo from the Dean of Students to give to their professor or course instructor.

-Students are asked to turn in the request forms as soon as the conflict is noticed.
+Students are asked to fill out the online request form as soon as the conflict is noticed.
 Similarly, unanticipated conflicts requiring a religious observance, such as a death in the family, can also be reviewed.

 Students who have conflicts with the overall class schedule – such as the time and date the class is offered – are encouraged to find an alternative section for the class.

-An individual who believes his or her religious beliefs and/ or practices are not being accommodated or who has experienced discrimination or harassment on the basis of religion may file a complaint with the Office of Equal Opportunity, the U.S. Department of Education, Office for Civil Rights, or the U.S. Equal Employment Opportunity Commission.
+An individual who believes their religious beliefs and/ or practices are not being accommodated or who has experienced discrimination or harassment on the basis of religion may file a complaint with the Office of Equal Opportunity, the U.S. Department of Education, Office for Civil Rights, or the U.S. Equal Employment Opportunity Commission.